-From the architect.
+Text description provided by the architects.
 The ‘Den Draad’ project consists of two new residential buildings on a brownfield site which is earmarked for redevelopment into a new, sustainable residential zone and a green neighbourhood park of 1.5 ha.
 In this context, the margins of the existing block are completed with new residences.
 On the boundary between the park and this new street façade, two residential buildings have been conceived, which assume a prominent position at the edge of the new park zone.
 The buildings were positioned as a function of optimal and cost-effective soil decontamination.
 They constitute the point of transition between a residential area with continuous blocks and a public park.

 Despite the differences in form – caused by the surrounding conditions of the site – the buildings form a dyad.
 Both are typified by robust volumes which elegantly give way to a group of trees, a passageway, an incision which forms the entrance to an underground car park, etc. Both buildings are also compact volumes in which the residences are oriented towards the park as much as possible.
 That compactness is a very important aspect of producing energy-efficient homes, whereby the volumetric diversity nonetheless results in a differentiated image.